whisperfish/whisperfish/README.md

 Please see [Rust 1.75 build instructions](doc/rust-1.75.md) for details.

+For voice and video calling, Whisperfish requires the RingRTC library, including Signal's custom WebRTC implementation.
+You can download pre-built artifacts with the following command:

+    bash fetch-webrtc.sh

+See <https://www.rubdos.be/2024/09/08/building-ringrtc-for-whisperfish.html> for how to build these artifacts.

 Once you have the SDK up and running and the Whisperfish sources fetched, it compiles just like any other native Sailfish OS application.